Stranded Pakistanis in Bangladesh

-Stranded Pakistanis in Bangladesh (محصور پاکستانی, mahsūr pākistānī, উদ্বাস্তু পাকিস্তানি) are Urdu-speaking Muslim migrants with homelands in present-day Bihar (then part of British India) who settled in East Pakistan (now Bangladesh) following the partition of India in 1947.
+Stranded Pakistanis in Bangladesh (محصور پاکستانی, mahsūr pākistānī, উদ্বাস্তু পাকিস্তানি) are East Pakistani Urdu-speaking Muhajirs who emigrated from present-day India (then part of British India), and settled in East Pakistan (now Bangladesh) following the partition of India in 1947.

 This identification can encompass several groups of people.
 The first among them are Bihari Muslims.
-Although most of this population belonged to the Bihar Province of British India, there are many from other Indian states such as U.P.
-(United Provinces or later Uttar Pradesh).
-There are still others who had settled in what is now known as Bangladesh in the late 19th century.
+Although, most of this population belonged to the Bihar Province of British India, there are many from other Indian states such as West Bengal, Madhya Pradesh, Andhra Pradesh and U.P.
+(United Provinces).
+There are still others, who had settled in what is now known as Bangladesh in the late 19th century.
 The second term of reference for this group coined by themselves after the creation of Bangladesh is "Stranded Pakistanis".
-In Urdu media in Pakistan and elsewhere this was translated as "Mehsooreen" or the "Besieged".
-Henceforth any of the above terms may be used to identify this group depending on the context and history.
+In Urdu media in Pakistan and elsewhere this was translated as "Mehsooreen" (محصورین) or the "Besieged".

-Biharis were stateless until 2008 when a judgment by the Dhaka High Court gave them right to Bangladeshi citizenship.
+Biharis who were minors in 1971 when Bangladesh became independent, or born later, were stateless until 2008 when a judgement by the Dhaka High Court gave them right to Bangladeshi citizenship.
 The judgment does not cover refugees who were adults at the time of Bangladesh Liberation War.

 In March 2015, the Ministry of Foreign Affairs of Pakistan said that more than 170,000 Biharis had been repatriated to Pakistan and the remaining 'stranded Pakistanis' are not its responsibility but rather the responsibility of Bangladesh.

-Partition

-In pre-independence British India, there was an Urdu-speaking Muslim minority in the Hindu majority state of Bihar.
-In 1947, at the time of partition of India, many Bihari Muslims, many of whom were fleeing the violence that took place during partition, fled to the newly independent East Pakistan, while others went to West Pakistan where they are commonly known as Muhajirs.
-They held a disproportionate number of positions in the new country because Urdu was made the national language of the new state and as such was, for many Biharis, their mother tongue.

-Independence of Bangladesh
+Background

-In 1971, when the Bangladesh Liberation War broke out between West Pakistan and East Pakistan, the Biharis sided with West Pakistan, opposed the Bengali demand of making Bengali an official language, and chose to maintain Urdu as the state language as for many Bihari, it was their mother tongue.
-With covert and later overt Indian support, including massive financial assistance, East Pakistan became the independent state of Bangladesh.
+In 1971, when the Bangladesh Liberation War broke out between West Pakistan and East Pakistan, the Biharis were widely accused by Bengalis to have sided with West Pakistan, opposed the Bengali demand of making Bengali an official language.
+East Pakistan became the independent state of Bangladesh.
 During the war, there were many attacks on the Bihari community as they were seen as symbols of West Pakistani domination.
 These attacks included rape, murder, and looting.